allyomalley/MailBot/README.md

 bot = mailbot.MailBot("myrecipientemail@gmail.com", "mysenderaccount@gmail.com")
 ```

 There are two methods for sending mail - *'sendMailWithData'*, and *'sendMailWithFile'*.
-Pass them the desired subject of the message, and then either the text for the body or the path of the file to be attached.
+Pass them the desired subject of the message, along with either the text for the body or the path of the file to be attached.

 ```
 bot.sendMailWithData("Recon Scan Results", "hello\nfriend\n")